 Increase fiber in the diet gradually –this will give the bacteria in your gut time to adjust and result in fewer unpleasant side effects.

 It is desirable to obtain fiber from foods rather than supplements if possible, as fiber-rich foods contain many compounds that are important for health, such as the antioxidants found in fruits and vegetables.
 Such compounds help prevent chronic disease such as cancer.
+If you want even more information about fiber and why it’s important, check out my post that discusses four nutrients you should ingest every day.

 Meeting your needs through high-fiber snacks